vng20/ECE445-Notebook/README.md

 Week 13 May 5 - 9 | FINAL WEEK WRAPPING UP
 ==================================================================================
-In this week, we made finishing touches to our Final Presentation Slides.
+In this week, we made finishing touches to our Final Presentation Slides
-Successfully presented our project to Professor, TAs, and peers.
+Successfully presented our project to Professor, TAs, and peers
 Finishing up our Final Paper
 Turned in our Final Paper
 Checking out Lab with TA Maanas